Our inner voices. They’re incessant, subtle and ever-present.

 The Four Subpersonalities

 I first discovered the idea of the Four Subpersonalities 3 years ago, in Edmund Bourne’s book about Anxiety & Phobia .
-At that time I was struggling to overcome what I believed was a bad case of social anxiety disorder.
-Since then, I have largely overcome SA by becoming mindful of my negative self-talk – and the Four Subpersonalities that exist in differing degrees in all of us.
+At that time I was struggling to overcome what I believed was a bad case of general and social anxiety.
+Since then, I have largely overcome this fear by becoming mindful of my negative self-talk – and the Four Subpersonalities that exist in differing degrees in all of us.
 These Subpersonalities are:

 - The Worrier